Charles E W Bean, Diaries, AWM38 3DRL 606/38B/1 - Notebook - Part 3

 that its duty was to lead establish a

-"hegemony" - a leadership -amongst
+"hegemony" - a leadership - amongst

-the nation.
+the nations.
 And the only safety seemed

 to be x xxx The old policy seemed to be